benhasselgren/napier-bank-message-filtering-service/Testing Documents/test-plan.md

 ### Objectives
 - Check that whether the application is working as expected without any error or bugs in real business environment.
-- Check that GUI is working as expected and & meets the customer needs.
 - Verify the usability of the website.
 Are those functionalities convenient for user or not?

 ### Scope
 - **In scope**
   - This project will focus on testing all the functions of the napier bank message filtering application.
 (In this case, this will require all 3 layers of the application to be tested).
   - Integration of functions will be tested to see that parts of the applications work together correctly.
 - **Out of scope**
   - Nonfunctional testing (eg. softcases in use case diagarm) such as stress, scalability or response time will not be tested.
   - Hardware.
+  - The GUI.
+Due to the limited time left on this project test methods in the presentation layer GUI will not be tested.
+This decision was made as tasks had to be prioritised and all the functionality of the application is in the business and data layers.

 ## Test Items, Tasks and Deliverables

 ### Test Items
 Items|Version
 ------------|------------
-Data system (Data Layer)|1.0
+Data system (Data Layer)|1.1
-Business logic system (Business Layer)|1.0
+Business logic system (Business Layer)|1.1
-GUI (Presentation Layer)|1.0

 ## Tasks
 Order|Task